EP52B:

 Primary Convener: Louis Matthew Barbier, NASA Headquarters, Washington, DC, United States

-Conveners: Michael S Seablom1, Sebastian M. Ernst2 and James D DiCorcia2, (1)NASA Headquarters, Washington, DC, United States(2)Deep Space Industries, Mountain View, CA, United States
+Conveners: Michael S Seablom1, Sebastian M. Ernst2 and James D DiCorcia2, (1)NASA Headquarters, Washington, United States(2)Deep Space Industries, Mountain View, CA, United States

 OSPA Liaison: Louis Matthew Barbier, NASA Headquarters, Washington, DC, United States